 - if the resource has the potential to yield important information.

 NPS Preservation Brief #48, Preserving Grave Markers in Historic Cemeteries

 Funding and Technical Assistance

-MHT can provide technical assistance on cemetery matters.
+MHT can provide technical assistance on historic cemetery matters.
 However, MHT does not have dedicated funding for cemetery preservation projects.
-Capital grants are available to eligible applicants (usually non-profit organizations and local jurisdictions) for projects including acquisition, rehabilitation and restoration of historic property included in or eligible for the National Register.
-Cemeteries eligible for listing in the National Register may be eligible for Capital Grants.
-Note, the grantee must donate a preservation easement on the property to MHT in order to receive a Capital Grant.
+Historic Preservation Capital grants are available to eligible applicants (usually non-profit organizations and local jurisdictions) for projects including acquisition, rehabilitation and restoration of historic property included in or eligible for the National Register.
+Note, the grantee must donate a preservation easement on the property to MHT in order to receive a Historic Preservation Capital grant.
 Because cemeteries often have multiple lot owners, the conveyance of an easement on cemeteries is often complicated.

 For Further Help